-This bill proposes to amend the Arizona Revised Statutes by adding a new section, 33-2502, which establishes specific regulations regarding the placement of wind farms.
-Under the proposed law, a wind farm cannot be situated within six miles of the outer perimeter of any property owned by a different individual or entity unless there is written consent from the property owner.
-This provision aims to protect private property rights in relation to the development of wind energy projects.
+This bill proposes to amend the Arizona Revised Statutes by adding a new section, 33-2502, which establishes specific regulations regarding the placement of wind farms in relation to neighboring properties.
+Under the new law, a wind farm cannot be situated within six miles of the outer perimeter of a property owned by a different entity unless the property owner provides written consent.
+This provision aims to protect private property rights by ensuring that property owners have a say in the proximity of wind energy developments.

 Additionally, the bill defines what constitutes a "wind farm" for the purposes of this regulation.
-It specifies that a wind farm includes wind turbines and associated facilities with a single connection to the electrical grid, designed for or capable of operating at an aggregate capacity of five or more megawatts.
-However, it excludes smaller wind turbine installations that are primarily intended to supply electricity to a single customer and have a capacity of less than twenty megawatts.
-This distinction clarifies the scope of the regulation and ensures that smaller, localized wind energy projects are not subject to the same restrictions as larger wind farms.
+It specifies that a wind farm includes wind turbines and associated facilities with a single connection to the electrical grid, designed for an aggregate capacity of five or more megawatts.
+However, it excludes smaller wind turbine installations that are primarily for a single customer's use and have a capacity of less than twenty megawatts.
+This distinction clarifies the scope of the regulation and ensures that smaller, private wind energy projects are not subject to the same restrictions as larger commercial wind farms.

 Statutes affected: